simonlindgren/n-gram-analysis/README.md

 # n-gram-analysis
-Stuff for bigram and trigram analysis with Tidy Text in R.
+Stuff for bigram and trigram analysis with tidytext in R.